-Dr. Sibille obtained his PhD and postdoctoral training at Cornell and Columbia universities in New York, USA.
-Prior to moving to CAMH, he was tenured Associate Professor at the University of Pittsburgh, USA.
+Dr. Etienne Sibille is a senior scientist with the VP Research Group and the Campbell Chair at CAMH.
+He obtained his PhD and postdoctoral training at Cornell and Columbia universities in New York, USA.
+Prior to moving to CAMH, he was a tenured associate professor at the University of Pittsburgh, USA.

 Dr. Sibille is a neuroscientist and neuropharmacologist with expertise in rodent modeling and human postmortem investigations of neuropsychiatric disorders.
 His group has provided key evidence in support of the neurotrophic and GABAergic hypotheses for depression and other brain disorders.
 He has also demonstrated that the molecular changes that occur in the brain during depression are related to brain aging and age-related disorders.
 His group is developing novel therapeutics for treating cognitive symptoms and underlying cell deficits in depression and age-related disorders.